Level 1 Lesson 18.1 – When Does the Movie Start?

 你们什么时候回中国?

-when (do) you guys (go/come) back to China - wǒmen shénme shíhou zǒu
+When are you going back to China? - wǒmen shénme shíhou zǒu

 我们什么时候走?